-7-Sources of Shi'ite religious instructions
+Sources of Shi'ite religious instructions

-Shi'ism has received its religious instructions which concern all aspects of private and social life from the closest: source of knowledge to the Prophet, that is, the household of the Prophet (the Twelve Imams) who have received their knowledge either directly or Ethrough intermediaries from the Prophet himself.
-In this method Shi'ism relies on a completely authenticated saying of the Prophet which all Muslims remember from him : "I am departing from you but I leave among you two precious things : the Quran, the book of God, and my household who, will never separate from each other."
+Shi'ism has received its religious instructions which concern all aspects of private and social life from the closest source of knowledge to the Prophet, that is, the household of the Prophet (the Twelve Imams) who have received their knowledge either directly or through intermediaries from the Prophet himself.
+In this method Shi'ism relies on a completely authenticated saying of the Prophet which all Muslims remember from him: "I am departing from you but I leave among you two precious things: the Quran, the book of God, and my household who will never separate from each other".

-In order to discern and distinguish religious obligations Shi'ism follows, in addition to the Quran and the traditions of the Prophet and the Imams, that which meets the consensus of the 'ulama' (tearned men) and also that which reason can judge with certainty.
-These four principles (the Quran, traditions of the Prophet and Imams, consensus of the 'ulama' and reason) are called the fourfold proofs.
+In order to discern and distinguish religious obligations Shi'ism follows, in addition to the Quran and the traditions of the Prophet and the Imams, that which meets the consensus of the Ulama (leaned men) and also that which reason can judge with certainty.
+These four principles (the Quran, traditions of the Imams, consensus of the Ulama and reason) are called the forfold proofs.

-Shi'ism believes that it is a duty of religious scholars to investigate these sources and deduce the religious obligations and instructions of Islam from them.
-In contrast to Sunnism, Shi'ism holds that this right is not limited to a determined number of individuals but all religious scholars have the right to investigate the sources of the religious injunctions and to deduce the obligations and instructions of Islam from them.
-Or one could say that the gate of ijtihad (giving judgment and opinion on religious matters) is open to all the 'utama'.
+Shi'ism belives that it is a duty of religious scholars to investigate these sources and deduce the religious obligations and instructions of Islam from them.
+In contrast to Sunnism, Shi'ism holds that this right is not limited to a determined number of individuals but all religious scholars have the right to investigate the sources of the religious injunctions and to deduce the obligations and instructions if Islam from them.

+Or one could say that the gate of lithad (giving judgement and opinion on religious matters) is open to all the Ulama.
 In the principles of Islamic injunctions and laws there is no difference of opinion between Shi'ite and Sunni scholars.

 The only difference of view is in certain aspects of the details of problems.

-Shi'ism holds that Islam is an everlasting religion which is at the same time easy to accept and can be followed by every one at all times and in all places Shi'ite scholars have collected the individual and social duties and instructions of Islam in detail in books called the "books of jurisprudence" (figh) and have created numerous sciences for the refimement and examination of these injunctions,
+Shi'ism holds that Islam is an everlasting religion which is at the same time easy one at all times and in all places Shi'ite scholars have collected the individual and social duties and instructions of Islam in detail in books called the "books of jurisprudence" (Fiqh) and have created numerous sciences for the refinement and examination of these injunctions.

-Shi'ism like all of Muslims, believes that each Muslim must pray five times a day, must fast one month a year during Ramazan and in case he possesses the financial and physical ability and means, to participate once during his lifetime in the great Islamic congress, the Hajj in Mecca and to perform special ceremonies that are full of majesty and spirituality with other Muslim brothers, Also each Muslim is obliged to pay to the public treasury of Islam a certain amount of his wealth (of course under special conditions) as Zakat in order to help the needy, perform charitable acts and defend the borders of Muslim countries.
+Shi'ism like all of Muslims, believes that each Muslim must pray five times a day, must fast one month a year during Ramadhan and in case he possesses the financial and physical ability and means, to participate once during his lifetime in the great Islamic congress, the Hajj in Mecca and to perform special ceremonies that are full of majesty and spirituality with other Muslim brothers.
+Also each Muslim is obliged to pay to the public treasury of Islam a certain amount of his wealth (of course under special conditions) as Zakat in order to help defend the borders of Muslim countries.

 Shi'ism also believes that in addition to this Islamic tax there is another tax described Khums for individuals having financial ability according to special regulations.
 Shi'ism also believes that in case Muslim countries are invaded by an enemy all who have the ability must take up arms and as a religions duty in the path of "defending" their homeland to fight with the enemy unto death.
 Martyrdom in such a path is considered as a great honour.

-Moreover, all Muslims have the duty to act in correct and logical manner to guide and instruct individuals who have perverted the right-way and to guide them towards the good and to combat individual and social corruption.
-This "great national supervision", following the inspiration of the Quran is called "AMR BI MA'RUF and ' NAHY AZ MUNKAR."
+Moreover, all Muslims have the duty to act in correct and logical manner to guide and instruct individuals who have prevented the right way and to guide them towards the good and to combat individual and social corruption.
+This "great national supervision", following the inspiration of the Quran is called "Amr Bi Ma'ruf Wa Nahy Anil Munkar".

-8. Social and ethical duties-
+Social and ethical duties